Problem of The Day: Minimize XOR

 - Start with

-when the required number of set bits (set_bit
+num1when the required number of set bits (set_bit) is satisfied.

 - Use the bits of